LieberInstitute/TREG/README.md

 #>
 #>   @Article{,
 #>     title = {Data Driven Identification of Total RNA Expression Genes "TREGs" for estimation of RNA abundance in heterogeneous cell types},
 #>     author = {Louise A. Huuki-Myers and Kelsey D. Montgomery and Sang Ho.
-Kwon and Keri Martinowich and Stephanie C. Hicks and Kristen R. Maynard and Leonardo Collado-Torres},
+Kwon and Stephanie C. Page and Stephanie C. Hicks and Kristen R. Maynard and Leonardo Collado-Torres},
 #>     year = {2022},
 #>     journal = {bioRxiv},
 #>     doi = {10.1101/TODO},